What kind of services does the BC SUPPORT Unit offer?

 Letters of Support

 We're happy to provide letters of support for research proposals that align with our goals and objectives.
 However, we ask that you submit requests at least one week in advance of the competition deadline in order to ensure sufficient time to respond.
-We cannot guarantee that your letter of support will be completed if your request is sent to us within one week of the deadline.

 Who does the Unit currently offer services to?